amy-verma/React-Interview-Queston/Virtual Dom.md

 - allows you to manage state with reducer function

 3. Context API:
-- The context API is used to manage global state and provide it to deeply nested components wihhout pop drilling.
+- The context API is used to manage global state and provide it to deeply nested components without pop drilling.

 - When to use Redux:
 1. Complex State logic: